WebAssembly/design/Nondeterminism.md

     [Control Flow Integrity](https://research.microsoft.com/apps/pubs/default.aspx?id=64250).
   * WebAssembly has no [nasal demons](https://en.wikipedia.org/w/index.php?title=Nasal_demons).

-Ideally, WebAssembly would be fully deterministic (except where nondeterminism was essential to the API, like random number generators, date/time functions or input events).
-Nondeterminism is only specified as a compromise when there is no other practical way to achieve [portable](Portability.md) native performance.

 The following is a list of the places where the WebAssembly specification currently admits nondeterminism: